cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/package-index.rst

 org.cloudsimplus.builders.tables
 ================================

-Provides \ :java:ref:`org.cloudsimplus.builders.tables.TableBuilder`\  classes that are used to format simulation results in different and structured ways such as ASCII, CSV or HTML tables.
+Provides \ :java:ref:`org.cloudsimplus.builders.tables.Table`\  classes that are used to format simulation results in different and structured ways such as ASCII, CSV or HTML tables.
 Such tables can even be used by external softwares to process simulation results.

-All the examples use some \ :java:ref:`org.cloudsimplus.builders.tables.TableBuilder`\  implementation to print simulation results.
+All the examples use some \ :java:ref:`org.cloudsimplus.builders.tables.Table`\  implementation to print simulation results.

 The classes and interfaces provided allow creating custom TableBuilders to add, change or remove columns from the results, to sort rows, to filter, and so on.